 From Cebu’s South Bus Terminal, hop on a bus bound for Bato.
-Make sure that your take the bus with via Barili route.
+Make sure that you take the bus via Barili route.
 And then from Moalboal Bus Stop, transfer to a tricycle or habal-habl to Panagsama Beach.

 Booking a room at Cabana

-To book a room, you may walk in at the resort, and then check for an available accommodation.
+To book a room, you may walk-in at the resort, and then check for available accommodation.

 However, during peak season, I suggest you book a room in advance.
 Contact them using any of the following numbers: